meefen/academic-kickstart/content/home/hero.md

 +++

-This course provides a general survey of learning analytics, emphasizing its application in various educational contexts :rocket:
+This course provides a general survey of learning analytics, emphasizing its applications in various educational contexts :rocket: